-The ISO 26262 terms 'hardware subpart' and 'elementary subpart' were introduced in Part 1 of the 2nd Edition 2018 in order to support ISO 26262-11:2018 and align it with ISO 26262-5:2018.

-Correspondingly, the ISO 26262 term 'hardware part' is explained as a 'portion of a hardware component at the first level of hierarchical decomposition' above 'hardware subpart' and 'elementary subpart'8.
+The ISO 26262:2018 terms 'hardware subpart' and 'elementary subpart' were introduced in Part 1 order to support ISO 26262-11:2018 and align it with ISO 26262-5:2018.
+Correspondingly, the ISO 26262 term 'hardware part' is explained as a 'portion of a hardware component at the first level of hierarchical decomposition' above 'hardware subpart' and 'elementary subpart'7.
 Hierarchical decomposition of elements is a concept also supported in this document (note: 'hierarchical decomposition' does not relate to ASIL decomposition in ISO 26262:2018).

-Perspectives on how to understand a system level above the HWE processes, see Section 3.7.
+Perspectives on how to understand a system level above the HWE processes, see clause 3.7.